Keddies: Expansion

 Keddies continued to grow under David and Peter Keddie, and in 1960 they bought a disused cinema, the Essoldo, that was located behind their store and opened Southend's first supermarket, which was also one of the first discounters in the UK, Supa-Save.
 The new store had 15 aisles and 15,000 Square foot, and in the first Saturday of its doors opening, they had to be closed after just a quarter of an hour due to the size of the crowd.
-Through Supa-Save, Keddies challenged the retail status quo and was instrumental in eventually abolishing the Retail Price Maintenance, or RPM (fixed supplier pricing, see Resale price maintenance), against legal and regulatory opposition.
+Through Supa-Save, Keddies challenged the retail status quo, challenging the Retail Price Maintenance, or RPM (fixed supplier pricing, see Resale price maintenance set by manufacturers.
+David & Peter Keddie told the Daily Herald in 1960, "We would sooner make a 1,000 pennies than 100 sixpences", and that they would tell the manufacturers, "We will tell them what they can do with the price maintenance.
+Manufacturers have no right to dictate retail prices as long as they get the price they ask".
+Their actions were instrumental in eventually abolishing the Retail Price Maintenance against legal and regulatory opposition.
 Following a number of injunctions, court cases, and joining forces with other retailers, the RPM was eventually abolished in 1964.